richardTingle/jmeinitializer/README.md

 It also contains a basic HTML page for accessing that rest API, however that is for local testing only and isn't "real"

+There is a general approach of merge fields which allow both file path segments and file content to be replaced with user data

 ### How do I get set up? ###

 * You will need a java 17 JDK & IDE of your choice that supports gradle